reshadman/file-secretary/README.md

 1. Create a context of type `"image"` in the contexts section of the config file.
 2. Create your needed templates in the `available_image_templates` of the config file.

-For using this feature you should:
- 1. Create a context with `asset` category in the `contexts` section of the config file.
- 2. Create an asset folder with proper config in the `asset_folders` section of the config file.

-The asset_1 and asset_2 options in **--tags=asset_1,asset_2** represent the name of the asset folders which should be defined in the config file.

 ### Running the Integration Tests